henspace/text2lesson-docs/docs/formatting/format-text.md

 > But this is separate because
 > of the blank line above.

-_Text2Lesson_ does not normally allow you to include HTML in your lessons.
+_RapidQandA_ does not normally allow you to include HTML in your lessons.
 However, **<br>** is an exception.
 You can use it to force a new line.

 ```